linogaliana/oglm-old/README.md

 This :package: has a few difference with `oglmx` :package: that are listed here:

-* The :package: presents some tests and is built using continuous integration !
+* The :package: presents some tests and is built using continuous integration (based on `travis`) !
 * `predict` method
 * ...